 Business funding and loans present a “catch-22” to start-up companies.
 Here are a few ideas to consider and potential solutions to the tightening lending practices of today’s banks.

 There is a sense in which companies and young adults are very similar, especially in terms of credit with respect to establishing it.
 For example, a young adult in college likely has no credit whatsoever.
 In the same vein, a young entity – such as a start-up company – has no credit and suffers the same difficulty as the young adult when trying to obtain it.

 However, there is a silver lining to this issue.
 Interestingly, the same credit enhancement technique a young adult could utilize can also be used to establish business credit.

-To end the analogy between a young adult and a business in terms of credit, please note that there is likely a difference between the income of a young adult and a business; a business usually has more income than a young adult.
+To end the analogy between a young adult and a business in terms of credit, please note that there is a difference between the income of a young adult and a business: a business usually has significantly more income than a young adult.